 The Santa Ritas are a big mountain range by sky island standards, but there is relatively little convenient access.
 The main exception is Madera Canyon.
 Located in the Coronado National Forest on the north slope of the Santa Ritas, this deep, densely wooded canyon is one of the most famous birding localities in Arizona.
 It is accessible from Interstate 19 near Green Valley or from Hwy 83 via Greaterville Road, a scenic route over 11 miles of winding, unpaved road.
 The road passes through lush grasslands in the foothills of the canyon; during the late summer rainy season, Cassin’s and Botteri’s sparrows can often be heard singing near the road.
 Florida (pronounced “flor-EE-dah”) Wash is often a good stop for lowland and foothill species, including Varied Bunting and Rufous-winged Sparrow, and has hosted rarities such as Rufous-capped Warbler.
 Most of the sky island “specialties,” including Elegant Trogon and Yellow-eyed Junco, can be found in the oak woodlands and pine-oak forests of the upper canyon, along with occasional rarities such as Flame-colored Tanager and Crescent-chested Warbler.

 The feeding station at Santa Rita Lodge (private) is open to the public and offers an easy introduction to the canyon’s birds, especially hummingbirds.
-Broad-billed Hummingbirds are common here along with up to 11 other species.
+Broad-billed Hummingbirds are common here along with up to 11 other species, including occasional rarities such as Plain-capped Starthroat, White-eared, and Berylline.
 Trails that begin both below and above the lodge lead to higher elevation habitats.
 Feeders at Madera Kubo Cabins and Chuparosa Inn (both private) are viewable from the public road, with parking for non-guests at a trailhead parking area a short distance downhill.
-In past years this has been the best place in the U.S. to see Flame-colored Tanagers.

 Except for Santa Rita Lodge, public parking in the canyon is limited to National Forest trailheads, campgrounds, and picnic areas; please respect private enclaves within the canyon and do not park or stop on the public road.
 Note to early spring visitors: Madera Canyon may be crowded with other outdoor enthusiasts on virtually any weekend from March through November, but it is an extremely popular site for big family picnics on Easter weekend.
 For the best experience, birders who must visit Madera Canyon on Mothers’ Day and Easter weekend are advised to arrive very early and hike up the trails away from the congested areas.